Library of Congress Classification

 Penrose Library organizes books using Library of Congress call numbers.
 Similar to the Dewey Decimal classification, Library of Congress call numbers act as a book's address on the shelf.
 Call numbers are made up of a combination of letters and numbers that represent specific subjects.
 Library of Congress uses the letters of the alphabet to represent broad subject categories and subdivisions.
 For example, J represents Political Science and R represents Medicine.

 When you find a book you're interested in the catalog, you'll see a location and call number listed.
-Using The Warmth of Other Suns by Isabel Wilkerson as an example, the catalog lists the call number as E185.6.W55 2011.
+Using Plutopia : Nuclear Families, Atomic Cities, and the Great Soviet and American Plutonium Disasters by Kate Brown as an example, the catalog lists the call number as HD 9539 .P583 S62 2013.
 Additionally it indicates the book is shelved on the 3rd Floor and is available for check out.

 To understand the call number for this book, here's how to break it down:

-E represents the broad subject of History of America.
+H represents the broad subject of Social Sciences.
 Books are shelved first by this section of the call number, in alphabetical order.

-185.6. represents a further refinement of the subject.
-In this case it stands for African-American history and is treated as a whole number.
-For example, 185.6 comes after 185.18 but before 186.
+9539 represents a further refinement of the subject.
+In this case it stands for books published about Special Industries and is treated as a whole number.

-.W55, the final element, usually represents the author's name.
-This section should be read alphabetically, then as a decimal number (not a whole number.)
-For example, .W55 will come after .W4 and before .W946.
+.P583 represents the Plutonium Industry.
+This is a decimal number (not a whole number.)
+For example, .P583 will come after .P4 and before .P6.

-On the Penrose Library shelves, The Warmth of Other Suns is surrounded by these call numbers:
+On the Penrose Library shelves, Plutopia is surrounded by books with these call numbers:

 The catalog provides the ability to text message the call number to a personal cell phone.
 Standard text-messaging fees may apply.